and the south slopes of Mount Ossa...

 The real gem of the area is the traditional village Anatoli (Ανατολή), 12km from Metaxochori.
 Anatoli is also known by its old slavic name Selitsani (=little village) and is the highest village on Mount Ossa (950m).

-The Village is famous mainly because of the nearby 16th century "Holy Monastery of the Honorable Forerunner" (Ιερά Μονή Τιμίου Προδρόμου, Ανατολής), which is located only 3.5km from the village center.
+The Village is famous mainly because of the nearby 16th century "Holy Monastery of the Honorable Forerunner" (Ιερά Μονή Τιμίου Προδρόμου, Ανατολής).

 But, the village itself is very beautiful and around the picturesque main square stands besides the church of Saint George, a couple of restaurants/cafe and a stone-built arched bridge.
 In the summer, the great plane tree in the middle of the square casts its heavy shadow and the visitors can enjoy there their "Greek coffee".